First Battle of St Albans: Aftermath

-The First Battle of St Albans was relatively minor in military terms, with fewer than sixty killed from approximately 5,000 combatants, but politically was a complete victory for York and the Nevilles.
-York had captured the King and restored himself to complete power, and Somerset and the Nevilles' northern rivals Henry Percy, Earl of Northumberland, and Lord Clifford fell during the rout.
-Among the wounded were Buckingham; Thomas de Courtenay, Earl of Devon; Jasper Tudor (half-brother of the King); and Somerset's son Henry Beaufort, Earl of Dorset.
-The sudden attack by and bravery of the 26-year-old Earl of Warwick began his famous military career and would lead to his reputation as "the Kingmaker".
+At the First Battle of St Albans, fewer than sixty were killed of approximately 5,000 combatants, but politically, it was a complete victory for York and the Nevilles.
+York had captured the king and restored himself to absolute power, and Somerset and the Nevilles' northern rivals Henry Percy, Earl of Northumberland, and Lord Clifford fell during the rout.
+Among the wounded were Buckingham; Thomas de Courtenay, Earl of Devon; Jasper Tudor (half-brother of the king); Henry VI; and Somerset's son Henry Beaufort, Earl of Dorset.
+The sudden attack by, and bravery of, the 26-year-old Earl of Warwick began to establish his famous military career and his reputation as "the kingmaker".

 The next day, York escorted King Henry back to London and was appointed as Protector of England by the Parliament a few months later.
+Despite the victory at St Albans, York found little support from the nobility aside from the Nevilles.
+Aside from removing Somerset, York was still confronted by the dominance of his enemies, especially Margaret, over Henry VI.
+Thus, Yorkist policy in the months leading up to York being appointed as Protector of England was one of reconciliation, and the maintaining of allegiance to Henry VI, while the violence at St Albans was blamed on Somerset and his associates.

 In literature

 Shakespeare's historic play Henry VI, Part 2 ends with the conclusion of the battle.

-Trinity (known in the US as Margaret of Anjou), the second book of the Wars of the Roses series by Conn Iggulden, dramatises the battle as a moment of indecision for Richard of York but as a powerful victory for the Neville faction during the Neville-Percy feud.
+Trinity (known in the US as Margaret of Anjou), the second book of the Wars of the Roses series by Conn Iggulden, dramatises the battle as a moment of indecision for Richard of York but as a powerful victory for the Neville faction during the Percy–Neville feud.